DaleGates/powershell-scripts/AzureBulkScriptExecute/README.md

 This is for the list of target vm's to search and execute from - they can be windows or linux Each VM should be seperated by a new line

-This should be the Azure VM portal name
+This should be the Azure VM name

 #### **Example**